Thai army gets down to work on economy, stifles dissent

 “We are very firm on our strategy when it comes to anti-coup protesters,” said deputy army spokesman Winthai Suvaree.
 “If they break the law, we have to detain them.
 If they don’t go home by 10 p.m. curfew time, we must take them in.”

-He said the army had found weapons in raids around the country in recent days.
+He said the army had found a number of weapons in raids around the country in recent days.

-“Most of these appear to belong to those linked to the ‘red shirt’ movement,” Winthai said, referring to supporters of ousted Prime Minister Yingluck Shinawatra and her brother, former premier Thaksin Shinawatra, who is at the heart of the long-running crisis.
+“Most of these appear to belong to those linked to the ‘red shirt’ movement,” Winthai said, referring to supporters of ousted Prime Minister Yingluck Shinawatra and her brother, former premier Thaksin Shinawatra, who is at the heart of the long-running crisis in Thailand and was also deposed by the military, in 2006.

-Thaksin was deposed by the military in 2006 and has lived abroad since 2008 to avoid a graft conviction but remains Thailand’s most influential politician, hugely popular among the poor, particularly in the rural, populous north and northeast.

-An army ranger was killed on Monday in Trat province near the Cambodian border in a raid on suspected pro-Thaksin activists.
-Authorities seized weapons and detained suspected activists late last week in the northeast.
+An army ranger was killed on Monday in Trat province, southeast of Bangkok near the Cambodian border, in a clash during a raid on suspected pro-Thaksin activists.
+Authorities seized weapons and detained suspected activists late last week in the northeast, a Thaksin stronghold.

-Central region army commander General Thirachai Nakwanich said the army and police were hunting for illegal weapons.

-“Anyone holding weapons without explicit permission will be considered a criminal,” he told reporters.

-General Preecha Chan-ocha, a younger brother of army chief Prayuth, told Reuters the army was “monitoring underground movements of red shirt activists”.

-“We believe activities are still being organised that could cause political upheaval,” he said.

-Along with maintaining order, the military’s immediate focus is boosting a battered economy.
+Along with maintaining order, the immediate focus of the military’s work is boosting the battered economy.

 Prolonged protests by groups seeking to oust Yingluck have hurt business confidence, halted much government spending and scared away tourists.
 The economy is on the brink of recession after shrinking 2.1 percent in the first quarter.